puppeteer/puppeteer/docs/api.md

 ### class: Puppeteer

 Puppeteer module provides a method to launch a Chromium instance.
-The following is a typical example of using a Puppeteer to drive automation:
+The following is a typical example of using Puppeteer to drive automation:
 ```js
 const puppeteer = require('puppeteer');